Tokyo Olympics: A success? A failure? And how to judge?

-The move seems widely accepted in Japan, though Osaka barely speaks Japanese and has lived much of her life in the United States.
-She has a Japanese mother and a Haitian father, but has given positive attention to the Olympics — even for those Japanese who oppose the Games.
+Osaka is wildly popular in Japan even though she barely speaks Japanese and has lived much of her life in the United States.
+She has a Japanese mother and a Haitian father but has given positive attention to the Olympics — even for those Japanese who oppose the Games.

 She also criticized IOC President Thomas Bach for forcing through the Olympics, calling discussion of its message of hope “an elitist position.”

 David Wallechinsky, one of the world’s best-known Olympic historians, said these Games will be evaluated like all the rest — by the medal count.

 “Every nation is going to judge it by how well their athletes did, just like any other Olympics,” Wallechinsky told the AP.
 “If the United States wins 50 gold medals — they won’t — nobody in the U.S. is going to talk about the pandemic.
 Because in the end, that’s what it’s all about — the medals.”